-People that want to control every aspect of their smartphone, root their devices.
+People who want to control every aspect of their smartphone root their devices.
 However, the rooting became difficult after the arrival of Android 11.
-But now you don’t need to lose your root access if your device is running on the latest Android 11.
+But now, you don’t need to lose your root access if your device is running on the latest Android 11.
 The reason behind this is Magisk.
-Magisk in its recent canary build now supports Android 11.
-Android 11 does come with a host of new features, and if you don’t want to lose your root access with this new Android version then your only option, for now, is Magisk.
+Magisk, in its recent canary build, now supports Android 11.
+Android 11 does come with a host of new features, and if you don’t want to lose your root access with this new Android version, then your only option, for now, is Magisk.

-Rooting a phone does come with its cons though.
-If anything goes wrong then your device will get soft-bricked.
-But if you are careful then you won’t mess up.
-For rooting a smartphone you need three things, Access to a Windows, Linux, or Mac computer; Android phone with an unlockable bootloader, and USB cable to connect your phone to your PC.
+Rooting a phone does come with its cons, though.
+If anything goes wrong, then your device will get soft-bricked.
+But if you are careful, then you won’t mess up.
+For rooting a smartphone, you need three things: Access to a Windows, Linux, or Mac computer; an Android phone with an unlockable bootloader; and a USB cable to connect your phone to your PC.

 Steps to Root Android 11 With Magisk Manager

-First thing you need to do to root your Android 11 phone is to unlock the bootloader.
-Remember though, unlocking the bootloader will wipe everything from your phone.
-So before you unlock the bootloader keep a backup of everything on your phone in a computer or in the cloud.
-Unlocking bootloader is tricky and it involves a lot of steps.
-Do a google search on how to unlock the bootloader on your device and follow the steps properly to avoid bricking your phone.
+The first thing you need to do to root your Android 11 phone is to unlock the bootloader.
+Remember, though, unlocking the bootloader will wipe everything from your phone.
+So before you unlock the bootloader, keep a backup of everything on your phone on a computer or in the cloud.
+Unlocking the bootloader is tricky, and it involves a lot of steps.
+Do a Google search on how to unlock the bootloader on your device and follow the steps properly to avoid bricking your phone.

 Download Android 11 Factory Image

-Factory image is a file that contains all the OS files and partition information.
-These files are fresh software installation files and they are used to install a fresh firmware onto a smartphone.
-Most smartphone manufacturers that have the Android 11 in its beta form have this factory image file in their website.
+A factory image is a file that contains all the OS files and partition information.
+These files are fresh software installation files, and they are used to install fresh firmware onto a smartphone.
+Most smartphone manufacturers that have the Android 11 in its beta form have this factory image file on their website.
 So go to your smartphone manufacturer’s website and download the Android 11 firmware or factory image file.
 It will probably be a .zip file with a boot.img compressed inside it.

 Move the boot.img to the internal storage

-Now after you are done downloading the zip file, extract it using any program that performs extraction and compression.
-Then move the extracted boot.img file to the internal storage on your smartphone.
-You can store it any directory of your choice.
+Now, after downloading the zip file, extract it using any program that performs extraction and compression.
+Then, move the extracted boot.img file to the internal storage on your smartphone.
+You can store it in any directory of your choice.

 Install Magisk Manager (Canary)

-As of now, Android 11 root is available only in the canary (pre-beta) version of Magisk Manager.
+Currently, Android 11 root is available only in the canary (pre-beta) version of Magisk Manager.
 So download the apk file from here and then install it on your phone.
-You will need to enable install from unknown sources setting on your phone to install this app though.
+You will need to enable the install from unknown sources setting on your phone to install this app, though.